freddycs/byd_car_mqtt/README.md

     * **CRITICAL:** The MQTT broker **must be externally accessible from the internet** and properly secured, as the DiLauncher application running inside the car sends data back to this broker over the internet.
 Using a secure VPN or an encrypted connection is highly recommended.

 3.  **The DiLauncher (迪粉桌面) Application running in your car** and configured to publish data to your external MQTT broker. *This integration is useless without the data feed from this launcher.*

+4. **Internet connection is required in your car** to publish data to your external MQTT broker.

 ---